 <Placeholder for a summary>

+For Question1-4, based on the feedback from companies, we conclude the following:

+Most companies agree to enhance Visited Cell Information List in NR to record the information of both LTE cells and NR cells;

+1 company think recording mobility history information in different RAT is target for optimization of eLTE and it is de-prioritized.

+Proposal 1-4: Enhance Visited Cell Information List in NR to record the information of both LTE cells and NR cells.

 In NR, a cell can use different amounts of beams according to the difference of frequency and services.
 A UE in RRC_CONNECTED state shall derive cell measurement results by measuring one or multiple beams per cell as configured by the network.

 If the UE history information introduces beam related information, the network could accurately determine the location and speed of the UE.
 During Handover decision phase, the network could select the best cell and the appropriate beams faster and more accurately with the assistance information of beams, and the success rate of the handover process could be improved and the delay could be reduced as well.